UniMath/agda-unimath/src/metric-spaces/modulated-uniformly-continuous-maps-metric-spaces.lagda.md

       is-modulus-product-modulated-ucont-map-Metric-Space)
 ```

-### If a binary function has a fixed modulus of uniform continuity in each argument, it is modulated uniformly continuous on the product space
+### If a binary map has a fixed modulus of uniform continuity in each argument, it is modulated uniformly continuous on the product space

 ```agda
 module _